 Following the relaxation of Spanish charter rules, Ibiza has rapidly assumed its position as one of the world’s top superyacht destinations

-With 300 days of sunshine a year, Ibiza is at its hottest and busiest in July and August but, for more comfortable temperatures and less crowds, late-spring and early autumn are good times to visit.
+With 300 days of sunshine a year, Ibiza is at its hottest and busiest in July and August but, for more comfortable temperatures and fewer crowds, late-spring and early autumn are good times to visit.

 Impressive yachts such as the 73m/240ft superyacht TITANIA from Lurssen, the 47m/155ft superyacht BLUSH from Sunseeker and Derecktor Shipyards' 86m/280ft superyacht AQUILA are all open for charter in the Balearics this summer.

-Croatia is another favourite charter spot in the Mediterranean and, with close to 2,000 kilometres of stunning coastline and hundreds of sun-drenched islands bathed in the azure Adriatic waters, it's easy to understand why.
+Croatia is another favourite charter spot in the Mediterranean, and with close to 2,000 kilometres of stunning coastline and hundreds of sun-drenched islands bathed in the azure Adriatic waters, it's easy to understand why.

 Devoid of large-scale tourist developments, the rocky Adriatic coast offers scores of pinewood-backed pebble coves as well as wonderfully preserved, centuries-old architecture in cities such as Zagreb, Dubrovnik, Split and Zadar.